 First of all, this colleague has certainly noticed how awkward you looked saying this.
 She has probably thought that the situation you told her about was really stupid and you must be an idiot if you had let this happen.
 And the most terrible is that she loves gossips and will tell this story to everyone.
 So when you go to work tomorrow, everyone will be staring and laughing at you.

 Now, put your anxious mind to rest and let your rational mind speak.
 Ask yourself, “So what?”
 Everyone in the office will know this story tomorrow.
 So what?
 Will they laugh at it for one year?
 No. Will they remember this story for a lifetime?
 No. Will you lose respect forever?
 No. Will you be fired?
 No. Will you die?
 No.

 The truth is that this colleague may not even find your story significant enough to share it with others.
 Or even if she does, most people won’t find it interesting enough to listen.
 It can also be that a couple of colleagues will discuss it and then forget about it.
 The only certain thing is that nothing terrible is going to happen.

 How to Overcome Social Anxiety by Facing and Beating Your Fears

 No matter how far you’ve gone with exaggerating your fears, the question “So what?” will show you the sobering truth about your social anxiety.
 You will instantly see how tiny and absurd your fears actually are.
-And this is a key moment when figuring out how to overcome social anxiety.
+And this is a key step to overcoming social anxiety.

 Nothing serious is going to happen if you say something awkward to your colleague trying to have small talk.
 Nothing will happen if your neighbor thinks you are weird.
 And nothing will happen even if the whole office knows that embarrassing story from your college years.